RaphSku/notewolfy/README.md

 # notewolfy
 ## Description
-notewolfy simplifies note-taking and organization into a straightforward tree-like structure.
-Currently, notewolfy supports note-taking through Markdown files via Vim.
-If you're unfamiliar with Vim, I recommend learning it before using notewolfy.
-Take notes of something noteworthy.
+notewolfy streamlines note-taking and organization using a simple, tree-like structure.
+It currently works with Markdown files through Vim.
+If you're not familiar with Vim, I recommend learning it first to get the most out of notewolfy.
+Use it to capture anything you find noteworthy.

 ## How to get it
 You can get notewolfy with the following command: